fox-one/pando/design.md

 ## Interact with Pando

-All participants of Pando complete the interaction by transferring token to the multisig wallet; Node worker **Syncer** syncs the payments as mixin multisig outputs, all outputs will be processed by another worker **Payee** in order.
+All participants of Pando complete the interaction by transferring tokens to the multisig wallet.
+Node worker **Syncer** syncs the payments as mixin multisig outputs; another worker **Payee** processes all outputs in order.

 ### Mixin Multisig Output